-The voltage value momentarily displayed in the upper right portion of the display represents the voltage difference between the vertical center of the display and the ground level (+) icon.
-It also represents the voltage at the vertical center of the display if vertical expansion is set to expand about ground (see "To choose "expand about" center or ground" on page 297).
+The offset voltage value represents the voltage difference between the vertical center of the display and the ground level (↔) icon.
+It also represents the voltage at the vertical center of the display if vertical expansion is set to expand about ground (see "To choose "expand about" center or ground" on page 359).